 Historical trends, especially recent ones, can give you a good idea of which way voters tend to lean.

-Identifying those trends is a good way to seperate the true contenders from the pretenders.
+Identifying those trends is a good way to separate the true contenders from the pretenders.

 Most online books and casinos offer futures bets on NFL awards and odds generally begin to appear after free agency and the NFL Draft.
 Check out the NFL futures odds at the best sportsbooks available where you live.